 Different Cas enzymes have been expressed by stable integration in mammalian cell lines.
 This leads to constitutive expression of these nucleases.
 While interesting, this does not replicate a natural state, so relevancy can be called into question.
 Furthermore, the issue of long-term Cas expression leading to OTEs, which is a problem with plasmids as described above, also exists with stable expression of the Cas enzyme.
 Importantly, Cas9 gene integration into the genome of mammalian cells has been reported in experiments when stable integration was not intended .
 This is evidence that plasmids (and other vectors such as viruses) carrying any Cas gene are too dangerous for direct use in humans .

-Transfection of mRNA encoding Cas enzyme is somewhat better than plasmid transfection, because using mRNAs saves time by eliminating the transcription step.
+Transfection of mRNA encoding Cas enzyme is more efficient than plasmid transfection, because using mRNAs saves time by eliminating the transcription step.
 However, mRNA transfection still relies on the cell to translate the mRNA and fold the nascent Cas protein, resulting in variability in timing.
 An additional disadvantage of transfecting mRNAs is that they are prone to degradation by RNases.
 Handling mRNA long enough to express a large protein such as a Cas enzyme can be challenging even in a very clean environment.

 Using viral vectors for delivery of CRISPR components requires more work than transfecting plasmids, because there are many time- and labor-intensive steps necessary to produce viral vectors.
 Viral vectors are also more expensive to produce than plasmids.
 In addition, with viral vectors, as with plasmids, there remains unpredictability in timing while waiting for the cells to produce Cas and gRNA.
 Using viral vectors also introduces the risk of incorporating viral components or a Cas gene into the target genome, which may confound experimental results or produce situations hazardous to human health .
 Furthermore, viral components themselves (e.g., proteins and glycoproteins) may interfere with experimental results and cause immune responses.